Parallel-Loop/fn7-mobile-io/README.md

 # Guide to Creating a New Platform on GitHub

 This comprehensive guide is designed to walk you through the process of creating a new platform using an existing Git project.
-It outlines a series of manual steps that involve branch creation, file modification, Firebase and Auth0 configuration, and more.
+It outlines a series of manual steps that involve branch creation, file modification, Firebase, Auth0 configuration, and more.
 Each step is detailed with corresponding images to ensure clarity and ease of understanding.
-This guide is perfect for developers looking to extend their project with a new platform while utilizing GitHub's powerful tools.

 ## Platform Creation